-As did the men of the original 3rd Maine, our infantry use three-banded rifled muskets, typically the 1861 Springfield or 1853 Enfield.
+As did the men of the original 3rd Maine, our infantry utilize a three-banded rifled musket, typically the 1861 Springfield or 1853 Enfield.
 Safety is our top priority during musket fire training!
-People under the age of 18 who are physically able to safely handle a 10 - 11 pound musket may join our ranks, but only with the written permission of a parent or guardian.
+People under the age of 18 who are physically able to safely handle a 10 - 11 pound musket may join our ranks under our policies and bylaws.
 Carrying a musket at out of state events or events with other units is allowed only by people who have reached at least 16 years of age.
-(Check out our firearm policy here.)
-We welcome women in our infantry ranks, so long as an effort is made to appear male to the public from a distance.
+We welcome women in our infantry ranks, so long as a strong effort is made to appear male to the public from a distance.

 Captain: | Matt Bray |